MainMi/MainMi/README.md

 ### 🚀 About Me

-Hi , I'm Mikita Gavrilenko, a Full-Stack Developer
+Hi , I'm Mikita Gavrilenko, a Full-Stack Developer from Ukraine.

 🛠 **languages and tools:**